malakMomani/reading-notes/read02a.md

 ## What is Markdown ?
 ```
 Markdown is language allows you to styling you text on the web using symbols ,
-formating words and adding elments .Markdown files must have (.md) or (.markdown)
+formatting words and adding elements .Markdown files must have (.md) or (.markdown)
 extension.
-You can add texts , lists , images , links , hraders and qoutes .
+You can add texts , lists , images , links , headers and quotes .
 And there is my dictionary :
 ```
 - (#) >> For heading